Kaleido-subs/style-guide/docs/dialogue_styling.md

 ![Kaleido's default borders and shadows](./img/styling/kaleido-house-style-outline.png)
 ![Kaleido's default shadow colour and transparency](./img/styling/kaleido-house-style-shadow-colour.png)

+## Different resolutions

+When dealing with different resolutions, dialogue styles should be resampled to the storage resolution.
+This means that if you're targetting a 720x480p anamorphic resolution video that stretches to 864x480, you should resample your dialogue to 720x480.

+Dialogue at different resolutions may require additional accessibility considerations.
+For example,
+if the viewer does not scale their video in their player, the dialogue may appear too small to be readable.
+While you can generally speaking safely assume that the rendered subtitles will be upscaled, this is not always the case, so it is important to ensure that the dialogue is still readable at the original resolution.

 [^ass-fs]: Specifically, \fs doesn't actually determine font size, rather than line spacing.
 Two lines with \fs72 will have their baselines 72px apart, and be scaled accordingly, causing font size to be reduced.